-The use cases are presented below along with contextual information including definitions, workflows and 'best practices' for versioning.
+In the course of the active phase of the RDA Data Versioning Interest Group and then RDA Data Versioning Working Group, 38 use cases from about 33 organisations representing different domains and data types were documented.
+These are presented below along with contextual information including definitions, workflows and 'best practices' for versioning.
 Analysing the collected use cases and other resources on data versioning we were able to extract versioning patterns.
 These versioning patterns form the basis of the data versioning principles presented in the Final Report of the RDA Data Versioning Working Group.

-C) Web Sources
+Web Sources

-1 W3C Data on the Web Best Practices (#W3C-BP)
+1 W3C Data on the Web Best Practices (#W3C-BP1)